 Individuals 55 years or over and dual enrollment students, enrolled with permission of the instructor, are eligible to request a discount for credit coursework.
-For the 2023-2024 academic year, the fee is \$285 per credit hour for 1-5 hours.
+For the 2024-2025 academic year, the fee is \$285 per credit hour for 1-5 hours.
 When a student reaches six or more hours, all hours are charged at \$1,035 per hour.
-For dual enrollment students, if the sixth hour is a lab, hours 1-5 will be charged at \$285 per credit hour and only the sixth hour will be charged at \$1,035.
+For dual enrollment students, the charge is \$100 per course.